|Fabric name||Modal fabric|

 Where Is Modal Fabric Produced?

-A variety of other companies also make modal rayon, and most of these companies are based in China.
-While modal rayon produced in this country is usually cheaper than similar fabrics made in other locations, the government of Communist China is notoriously lax in its environmental and workplace safety standards.
-By working with Chinese companies, therefore, the likelihood of contributing to environmental degradation and worker harm is greatly increased.
+While Lenzing AG is the world’s leading producer of modal fabric, many other companies produce modal rayon, and most of these companies are based in China.
+While modal rayon produced in China is typically cheaper than similar fabrics made in other locations, it is essential to consider the potential environmental and workplace safety risks associated with working with Chinese companies.
+The government of China is notoriously lax in its environmental and safety standards, which increases the likelihood of contributing to environmental degradation and worker harm.

 How Much Does Modal Fabric Cost?

-The price of modal fabric depends greatly on the manufacturing processes that are used and where the fabric was produced.
-While it might cost more to purchase modal rayon that was made in developed countries, for instance, it’s also more likely that rayon made in these countries was produced in a sustainable and worker-friendly manner.
+The price of modal fabric can vary significantly depending on the manufacturing processes used and the location of production.
+While modal rayon produced in developed countries may be more expensive, it is also more likely to have been produced in a sustainable and worker-friendly manner.

 What Different Types of Modal Fabric Are There?